harveersmotoe-commits/The-Multitasker-Desktop-MacroPad/README.md

 # The-Multitasker-Desktop-MacroPad
 Macro Pad for Multitasking opportunities.
-Inspired by Blueprint HackPad but with 5 keys and a bigger knob and a 0.91 inch OLED Screen
+Inspired by Blueprint HackPad but with 5 keys (1 of these keys are just to figet with) and a bigger knob and a 0.91 inch OLED Screen
 *********************************************************************************************************
 # BOM: